-Competition in each of the two product market segments (entry-level and multifeatured digital cameras) is based on 10 factors: price, camera performance and quality, number of quarterly sales promotions, length of promotions in weeks, size of the promotional discounts offered, advertising, number of camera models, size of the retail dealer network, warranty period, and amount/caliber of technical support provided to camera buyers.
-Low-cost leadership, differentiation strategies, best-cost provider strategies, and focus strategies are all viable competitive options.
-Rival companies can strive to be the clear market leader in either entry-level cameras or upscale multifeatured cameras or both.
-They can focus on one or two geographic regions or strive for geographic balance.
-They can pursue essentially the same strategy worldwide or craft slightly or very different strategies for the Europe-Africa, Asia-Pacific, Latin America, and North America markets.
-Just as with The Business Strategy Game, almost any well-conceived, well-executed competitive approach is capable of succeeding, provided it is not overpowered by the strategies of competitors or defeated by the presence of too many copycat strategies that dilute its effectiveness.
+As with BSG, all the various generic competitive strategy options-low-cost leadership, differentiation, best-cost provider, focused low-cost, and focused differentiation-are viable choices for pursuing competitive advantage and good company performance.
+A company can have a strategy aimed at being the clear market leader in either action cameras or drones or both.
+It can focus its competitive efforts on one or two or three geographic regions or strive to build strong market positions in all four geographic regions.
+It can pursue essentially the same strategy worldwide or craft customized strategies for the Europe-Africa, Asia-Pacific, Latin America, and North America markets.
+Just as with The Business Strategy Game, most any well-conceived, well-executed competitive approach is capable of succeeding, provided it is not overpowered by the strategies of competitors or defeated by the presence of too many copycat strategies that dilute its effectiveness.